zakzackr/til/object-oriented-programming/association/interface/interface.md

     // p1 can be passed to this method as it is defined as Audible type
     // p2 can be also passed to this method as Person class implements Audible interface. public static void makeSound(Audible audibleObj){
-        audibleObj.makeSound();
+        // can only implement methods from Audible interface
+        // cannot call methods specific to Person class audibleObj.makeSound();
     }
 }